Shashi Gupta

 Shashi Gupta (born 3 April 1964) is a former Indian Test and One Day International cricketer and former National Selector of the Indian Women's Cricket Team at the Board of Control for Cricket in India (BCCI).
-She has played a total of 13 Tests and 20 ODIs from 1984-93 including the Women's Cricket World Cup in 1993.
-She was the Chairperson of the Senior Women's Selection Committee at Delhi Development Cricket Association (DDCA) from 2010-2011.
+She has played a total of 13 Tests and 20 ODIs from 1984 to 1993 including the Women's Cricket World Cup in 1993.
+She was the Chairperson of the Senior Women's Selection Committee at Delhi Development Cricket Association (DDCA) from 2010 to 2011.
 She was also the captain of Punjab Women's Cricket Team.

 Career

 Shashi was selected to play for the State level team in Punjab between 1982-1985 and was the Captain of the team for a year during her tenure.
 She also played for Indian Railways Women's Cricket team.

 She was then selected to play for Indian National Women's cricket team in 1984.
-She played for the Indian Women's cricket team from 1985-1993.
+She played for the Indian Women's cricket team from 1985 to 1993.
 During her tenure she represented the country in 1 Women's Cricket World Cup, played 13 Test matches and 20 One Day Internationals (ODIs).
 The Indian Women's Cricket team stood 4th during the World Cup she played in 1993.

 Shashi served as a member of the Women's Working Committee at the Board of Cricket Control of India (BCCI) since 2015 and the National Selector for India Northern States at BCCI Women's Cricket Selection Committee from 2016 to January 2020.

 In 2017 Shashi was awarded honorary life membership of the Marylebone Cricket Club (MCC) in recognition of her contribution to Women's Cricket.

 Gupta has scored 11th most runs by an Indian woman cricket player in Test matches.